-C.4.
 Credit Market: Default and LIBOR Spreads

-The bottom right panel of Table II examines the connection between our noise measure and default spreads, measured as the difference in yield between Baa- and Aaa- rated bonds.
-We find a positive and significant relation, and the R^2 of the regression is 13%.
-This result is consistent with the possibility that liquidity risk is an important component of observed default spreads.
-We perform a bivariate OLS regression by including both the default spreads and the VIX index - two variables with high explanatory power for our noise measure that are often used as proxies for liquidity.
-We find the slope coefficients for both variables to be positive and statistically significant, and the adjusted R^2 is 20.21%.
-Thus, these popular proxies of liquidity are both related to our noise measure, but can explain only a limited amount of the time-variation in our noise measure.21
+The bottom right panel of Table 2 examines the connection between our noise measure and default spreads, measured as the difference in yield between Baa and Aaa rated bonds.
+We find a positive and significant relation, and the R-squared of the regression is 13%.
+This result is consistent with the possibility that liquidity risk is an important component of the observed default spreads.
+We perform a bi-variate OLS regression by including both the default spreads and the VIX index - two variables with high explanatory power for our noise measure and are often used as proxies for liquidity.
+We find the slope coefficients for both variables to be positive and statistically significant, and the adjusted R-squared is 20.21%.
+In other words, these popular proxies of liquidity are both related to our noise measure, but can explain only a very limited amount of the time variation of our noise measure.

-Table II also reports the connection with overnight general collateral Repo rates and
+Table 2 also reports the connection with overnight general collateral Repo rates and LIBOR spreads.

-LIBOR spreads.
 Overall, the results are in the expected direction.
-For example, our noise measure increases with increasing LIBOR spreads, while it is negatively related with repo rates.
-Including the Repo rates, LIBOR spreads, and default spreads in a multivariate regression, we find that the repo rates and default spreads remain significant and the adjusted R^2 of the regression is 21.06%.
+For example, our noise measure increases with increasing LIBOR spreads, while our noise measure is negatively related with the repo rates.
+Including the Repo rates, LIBOR spreads, and default spreads in a multi-variate regression, we find that the repo rates and default spreads remain significant and the adjusted R-squared of the regression is 21.06%.

-C.5.
 All Together

-Finally, when the five-year and 10-year on-the-run premiums, RefCorp spread, VIX index, stock market returns, Pastor-Stambaugh liquidity factor, and default spreads are considered jointly in one regression, they together explain 43.7% of the monthly variation in our noise measure.
+Finally, when the 5-year and 10-year on-the-run premiums, the RefCorp spread, the VIX index, stock market returns, the Pastor-Stambaugh liquidity factor, and default spreads are put together in one regression, they can collectively explain 43.7% of the monthly variation of our noise measure.
 In other words, over 50% of the uncertainty in our noise measure is left unexplained.
-Our results in the next section show that it is this unexplained component that is important in explaining cross-sectional hedge fund returns.
+Our results in the next section will show that it is this unexplained component that is important in explaining cross-sectional hedge fund returns.